sourya-sen/website/_posts/2023-06-27-in-the-cities.markdown

 date: 2023-06-27
 description:
 image: /assets/images/ITC.png
+thumbnail: /assets/thumbs/ITC-thumb.jpg
 author: Sourya Sen
 tags:
-  - Album
+  - album
-  - Modular
+  - modular
-  - Eurorack
+  - eurorack
-  - Music
+  - music
-  - Ambient
+  - ambient
-  - Experimental
+  - experimental
 ---

 Conceptualised in the summer of 2019, In the Cities is part celebration and part retrospective inspired by my experiences of living and travelling across various cities over a period of time, exploring temporary living and moving on.